segmentio/segment-docs/src/connections/destinations/catalog/adwords-remarketing-lists/index.md

 Engage matches users in your audience using email and mobile device ID (IDFA) values.
 Make sure you are tracking these with Segment to have as high a match rate as possible.

-You can set an email address on the user profile by including `email` as a trait on an [`identify` call](/docs/connections/spec/identify/), as a property on a [`track` call](/docs/connections/spec/track/), or as an [external id](/docs/unify/identity-resolution/externalids/) for the user.
+You can set an email address on the user profile by including `email` as a trait on an [Identify call](/docs/connections/spec/identify/), as a property on a [Track call](/docs/connections/spec/track/), or as an [external id](/docs/unify/identity-resolution/externalids/) for the user.
 If you use Segment’s mobile SDKs to collect events from a mobile app, the user’s IDFA is automatically captured.
 If you don't use Segment’s mobile SDKs, you can set the user’s IDFA by setting it within `context.device.advertisingId`.

 If a user has more than one email address or IDFA on their account as `external_ids`, Engage sends the most recent id on the user profile to Adwords for matching.
 The match rate will be low if Google can't identify users based on the data that you provide.

 ### Invalid Settings error in Event Delivery

-Make sure that this destination was created in [Engage](/docs/engage/) as it requires additional event data not available in standard destinations.
+Make sure that this destination was created in [Engage](/docs/engage/), as it requires additional event data not available in standard destinations.

 ### Invalid user list ID error in Event Delivery